Tawa, New Zealand: 1930s and 40s: The Tawa Flat deviation

 From June 1937, the double-tracked Tawa Flat deviation diverted the North Island Main Trunk railway from Thorndon through Kaiwharawhara and two significant new tunnels to the Tawa valley to provide a shorter faster rail route with easier grades and higher speed curves.
+The new deviation reduced the travel time between Wellington and Tawa by 15 minutes.
 The old and new routes diverged in Thorndon and merged again north of the present-day Tawa Railway Station near the front entrance to Tawa College.
 Part of the old rail route through Tawa, from Tawa Street to Tawa College, became the southern part of Duncan Street while the old railway alignment from Tawa Street to Takapu Road remained as a pleasant walking track.

 The new deviation provided two new railway stations that opened on 20 June 1937, one at Takapu Road and a new Tawa Flat Railway Station on an island platform built on the valley floor, below and 400 metres north of the old railway station.
 A crossing loop was provided at Tawa Flat with crossovers north and south of the station to allow trains to terminate at Tawa Flat and return to Wellington or Porirua.
 A siding was provided to support local businesses.
 The new Tawa Flat station was equipped with an enclosed waiting room, toilets for men and women, and a stationmaster's office with a ticket sale window opening to the waiting room.
 A miniature lever frame allowed signals to be locally controlled.
 Trains between Kaiwharawhara and Tawa ran on double line automatic signalling.
 The tablet system remained in use on the single line section from Tawa to Porirua.

 With the completion of the deviation, the railway connection between Johnsonville and Tawa was severed on 19 June 1937.
 The original line from Wellington to Johnsonville was electrified and reopened as the Johnsonville Branch.
 The railway line from Tawa to Porirua remained single track with no stations between Tawa and Porirua until the new Linden station opened on 28 July 1940.

 Electrification of the North Island Main Trunk was completed from Wellington to Paekakariki in 1940 and a modern automatic signalling system was installed to enable trains to operate at frequent intervals.
 From 1940, the shorter and faster train service to Wellington using passenger cars hauled by electric locomotives made Tawa a more desirable place to live.

 Arohata Women's Prison, located at the southern end of Tawa, was built in 1944 and was originally a women's borstal.
 It became a youth prison in 1981 and a women's prison in 1987.